Bjorn-Borg/store_front/README.md

 It will run the lighthouse test suite in quiet and headless mode and save the scores of that commit in the LighthouseReports.csv file.
 It will exit the commit in two scenarios:

 - The lighthouse fails to run, which means the project is not compiling
-- The performance threshold was not met (yet to be implemented)
+- One of the lighthouse scores threshold was not met

 #### Git hooks